 Beginning with calendar year 1999 these disclosures were required to include all public property (streets/sidewalks) within the campus and immediately adjacent to it.

 The Advisory Committee of Campus Safety will provide, upon request, all campus crime statistics as reported to the United States Department of Education.
-Crime statistics can be viewed at the Manhattanville web site (www.mville.edu) under its Security Annual Report, which is distributed yearly to the entire community.
+Clery crime statistics can be viewed on the Annual Security Report found on the Manhattanville web site, which is distributed yearly to the entire community.
 If a reported crime is investigated by law enforcement authorities and is found to be false or baseless, the crime is considered "unfounded" and is not included in our institution's statistics.
-Manhattanville's crime statistics detailed report can also be found on the U.S. Department of Education web site: (www.ope.ed.gov/Security/search.asp).
+Manhattanville's crime statistics detailed report can also be found on the U.S. Department of Education web site.
 OPE ID of Institution is 00276000.